Showing posts with label PD - arcade. Show all posts

 Homebrew games suck, right?

-Back in the day, I was always fascinated by what assortments of goodies I could find within the ST's public domain.
-I was always scouring the various PD Libraries trying to find either the next big thing or something obscure that would take me by surprise.
-Who remembers Goodmans, FaST Club, Democlub, LAPD, and so many other libraries?
+I was always fascinated by what assortments of goodies I could find within the ST's public domain.
+I scoured the various PD Libraries trying to find either the next big thing or something obscure that would take me by surprise.
+Who remembers Goodmans, FaST Club, Democlub, LAPD, and many other libraries?

-Amazing times and the Atari ST is truly blessed with a gigantic and assorted Shareware/Public Domain library.
-That includes a fantastic gaming section and here is one such example, Annihilator by Robert HC Leong.
-This is a classy shoot 'em up that was released back in 1991 through the esteemed Budgie UK label (a company I genuinely do miss).
+Amazing times, and the Atari ST is blessed with a gigantic and assorted Shareware/PD library.
+That includes a fantastic gaming section, and here is one such example: Annihilator by Robert HC Leong.
+This is a classy shoot 'em up, released in 1991 through the esteemed Budgie UK label (a company I genuinely miss).

-The oldskool gameplay feels instantly familiar with lots of baddies swarming around the screen.
+The gameplay feels instantly familiar, with lots of baddies swarming about.
 They're called Insectoids, not Galaxians, no matter what you think!
-The controls are responsive: moving left/right will dodge the attacks whilst whacking the joystick's button will fire your cannon.
-Killing aliens is never boring but remember to look out for power-ups that replenish your ship's shield and increase firepower.
-There are even end-of-level bosses, a cool idea.
+The controls are responsive: moving left/right dodges their attacks, whilst hitting fire will shoot the cannon.
+Killing aliens is never boring, but remember to look out for power-ups that replenish your ship's shield and increase firepower.
+There are even end-of-level bosses!

-Now hold down shift and press keys F1-F10 for the required level.
-Sweet!!
+Now hold shift and press keys F1-F10 for the required level.

-Annihilator is a tremendous blast back to the early 80s and is a brilliant ST shooter.
-In fact, it's almost as good as I would expect from a commercial company with exciting gameplay and smooth-as-silk visuals and fluent controls.
-Budgie UK has tons of great games and this is one of the best in their library.
+Annihilator is a tremendous blast back to the early 80s.
+In fact, it's almost as good as I would expect from a commercial company, with exciting gameplay, smooth-as-silk visuals, and fluent controls.
+Budgie UK has tons of great games, and this is one of the best in their library.
 Definitely worthy of a Crash Smash rating!!

-Waste no more time and get this great game download from the GamerBlitz website.
+Waste no more time and get Robert's game download from the GamerBlitz website.